Retractors in local positive logic: Retractors

-Without the local joint property, retractors are not necessarily unique.
+Without the \gls{LJCP}, retractors are not necessarily unique.
 However, we can still classify them in a natural way, getting also a bound on the number of retractors.
-In \cite{hrushovski2022lascar}, Hrushovski suggested a way of doing so; he suggested considering all the possible local positive types and when they can be realised at the same time.
-This method seems a bit complicated in the many sorted case.
+In \cite{hrushovski2022lascar}, Hrushovski suggested a way of doing so; he suggested considering all the possible types and when they are compatible.
 We provide here a rephrasing of that idea that seems to work better in the many sorted case.